AdhithyaVar/Agent-Sandbox/README.md

   checkpointer, but nothing here has been tested under concurrent approval requests landing at once, and the FastAPI dev server run via `uvicorn` without `--workers` is single-process.
-- **Docker Compose is written but not run-verified in this session** — the Dockerfiles and compose file follow standard patterns and the app code they wrap is fully tested outside Docker, but building and running the actual containers hasn't been done here.
-Worth a `docker compose up` before relying on it for a live demo.
+- **Docker Compose is written and verified.** `docker compose up --build` brings up both containers successfully: the API's `/health` endpoint responds `200 OK` on the healthcheck interval, and Streamlit serves on `:8501` (auto-detecting WSL and switching to poll-based file watching).
+  Confirmed by running it, not just by the Dockerfiles looking reasonable.

 ## Running it